ImaneBenHassine/Apache-Spark/README.md

            .master("local[*]")
            .getOrCreate()}

-Now we create the DF as shown below
+Now we create the DF as shown below by defining a the schema using **StructField**.
+Then we define the data for each of the columns in a sequence usnig **Row**

 ![image](https://github.com/ImaneBenHassine/Apache-Spark/assets/26963240/982a88b4-a8d4-4373-b380-fbe0e79fa5be)